atb00ker/terraform-gcp-openwisp/docs/output.md

 freeradius_loadbalancer_address : IP Address to be assigned for freeradius kubernetes loadbalancer.
 cluster:
-name                            : Name of the kubernetes cluster. cluster_ip_range                : Address range for ClusterIP services. pod_ip_range                    : Address range for pods. endpoint                        : Kubernetes cluster endpoint IP address. (example: 192.168.2.25) ca_certificate                  : ca_certificate of the cluster that needs to be converted to base64 for authentication. access_token                    : Access token required for authentication to perform actions in the cluster.
+name                            : Name of the kubernetes cluster. nodes_cidr_range                : Address range for pods. pods_cidr_range                 : Address range for pods. services_cidr_range             : Address range for ClusterIP services. endpoint                        : Kubernetes cluster endpoint IP address. (example: 192.168.2.25) ca_certificate                  : ca_certificate of the cluster that needs to be decoded in base64 for authentication. access_token                    : Access token required for authentication to perform actions in the cluster.
 ```
 <a name="openwisp_services"></a>